dhkim16/VisQA-release/readme.md

 Note: the code has only been tested on Google Chrome.
 1. Set `curr_visualization` parameter in `js/index.js` to point to the desired visualization.
 2. Run local host on the root code directory and open `index.html`
 3. Extracted table will show underneath the chart.
 Save the table as CSV for next steps.
+(You may want to change line 153 of `js/index.js` to save to a file instead of printing to console.)

 ### Running Stage 2: Visual to Non-Visual Question Conversion & Running Sempre for answers